Growing kale,or how to get 16000% return on your investment

 No mutual fund or stock will provide the same return on your investment as a little $2.50 package of kale seeds.
 A package contains about 50 or more seeds.
 One $0.05 plant can produce up to two store-sized bunches of organic kale in four to five months.
 You would have paid $3.99 for each!
 Disregard the cost of labor – there is practically none when you grow an easy-going plant like kale.
 So your “investment” provides a 16000% return.
 Planting greens in your backyard can really save you money.

-So your other half doesn’t like kale, your kids are not into it, and you are not very crazy about it either?
+So your other half doesn’t like kale salad, your kids are not into it, and you are not very crazy about it either?
 Wait until you start growing it yourself.
 Kids get interested in the plants they are growing, your partner won’t have the heart to tell you he or she is not into trying the fruit of your labor, and you will be much more inclined to use kale in your cooking.
 After all, it is there, it is available wherever your cooking imagination starts going, and you could use it at your will instead of planning to shop for it and storing the whole bunch in the fridge.
+Use my quick and easy Kale recipes to improve the diet of the whole family.

 Reason #7.
 Ease and pleasure

 There is an eternal satisfaction to growing your own plants, and kale is such a pleaser.
-It doesn’t require frequent watering, it decorates your backyard with its curly green leaves, and it grows well both in the sun and in the shade.
+It doesn’t require frequent watering.
+Flowering kale decorates your backyard with its curly green leaves, and it grows well both in the sun and in the shade.
 You can grow a lot of kale in a tiny square foot garden, planting 2-3 kale plants per square foot.
 If you’ve never grown it, try it.
 Practically, this is the plant that has both the looks, and the essence.

 If you decided to grow kale after reading my speech in its defense, make sure that you buy either dinosaur or Russian kale.
 There are a lot of purely decorative types of kale out there, and they are still edible, but not nearly as tasty.

-Ideally, you should plant 2 kale plants per square foot in the opposing corners; if you use Food4Wealth system, you will be able to squeeze swiss chard and spinach in between them and use your limited garden space better.
+Ideally, you should plant 2 kale plants per square foot in the opposing corners; if you use Food4Wealth system, you will be able to squeeze cilantro, parsley, or spinach in between them and use your limited garden space better.

 I have planted three plants per square foot - since I regularly take out their leaves for my smoothies, space doesn't get too crowded as they grow.